 Friday, September 25 | 6-8th grade: 5-6pm | 9-12th grade: 6:15-7:15pm

 You’re invited to wear something white, bring a pen/paper (or other art supplies) and to have Shabbat candles to light.

-Our Shabbat session will focus on the idea of being inscribed in the book of life.
-There will be some low-stakes art opportunities.
+Our Shabbat session will focus on the benefits and pitfalls of hopefulness.
+There will be a low-stakes art opportunity.

 Session 3: There’s More?